 SAMUEL DE CHAMPLAIN BRIDGE

-The Samuel de Champlain Bridge spans the St. Lawrence River from Île-des-Sœurs to Brossard downstream from the existing Champlain Bridge.
-The 3335 m long bridge consists of three independent structures—one for northbound traffic, one for southbound traffic, and one for a transit corridor.
-The typical 50.255 m wide deck allows for 8 lanes of traffic, 2 lanes of a transit corridor, and a multiple-use-path.
+The Samuel De Champlain Bridge spans the St. Lawrence River from Île-des-Sœurs to Brossard downstream from the original Champlain Bridge.
+The 34 km long bridge consists of three independent structures—one for northbound traffic, one for southbound traffic, and one for a transit corridor.
+The typical 50.255 m wide deck constructed by two 5 metre gaps between deck structures allows for 6 lanes of traffic, 2 lanes of a transit corridor, and a multiple-use-path.
 Each roadway deck consists of a constant depth, composite twin steel box girder with a precast concrete deck.